Sino-French War: Land

 There are different interpretations for the significance of the military campaign on land.
 According to Bruce A. Elleman, the Chinese forces outnumbered the French, their weapons were modern, but their training was largely inferior.
 Although the Qing troops suffered initial losses, they also won victories (though fewer in number) and managed to push back French forces.
-The French withdrawal from Lang Són was seen by many as the result of panic and Qing forces captured Lang Són and its surrounding territory by April 1885.
-Despite this victory, after which "China’s forces... dominated the battlefield," the fighting ended on 4 April 1885 as a result of peace negotiations due to the Qing court's concerns about the economy, French naval supremacy, lack of foreign support, and northern threats posed by Russia and Japan.
+The French withdrawal from Lang Són was seen by many as the result of panic and Qing forces captured Lang Són and its surrounding territory by early April 1885.
+Fighting ended on 4 April 1885 as a result of peace negotiations due to the Qing court's concerns about the economy, French naval supremacy, lack of foreign support, and northern threats posed by Russia and Japan.
 The call for peace seemed unbelievable to some Chinese contemporaries given the Chinese successes immediately prior.
 Ban Zhao, a front-line commander, reported that his subordinates begged for them to continue their attack.
 Many other commanders and officers in the south as well as the governor-general of Guangdong-Guangxi, Zhang Zhidong, protested the end of the war.
 In Taiwan, the French succeeded in occupying Keelung in the north but failed to advance any further after seven months.
 Henri Cordier described both Keelung and Tamsui as worthless places.